-Étienne is a CNRS Research Director.
+Étienne is Research Director at CNRS.
 He is also a Professor of Sociology at l’École Polytechnique.
-At CREST-IPP, he leads the CSS initiative.
+At IPP, he leads the CSS initiative.
 His research focuses on contemporary politics (parliament, state, media).
-He integrates digital data with more classic data sources and methods.
-He is currently coordinating an interdisciplinary research project on journalism using NLP and qualitative, historical methods.
+He integrates digital traces with more classic data sources and methods.

 Paola is research professor in sociology and technology at CNRS.
 She practices inter-disciplinary research that leverages synergies between sociology, network science, and artificial intelligence.
 She is currently studying the place of human labour in the global production networks of artificial intelligence, and social inequalities in digital platform work.

 Ivaylo is a CNRS Research Fellow at CREST where he heads the Sociology group.
 In his research, he uses mainly quantitative methods to explore questions related to inequalities in consumption and lifestyles, environmental practices, and discrimination from historical and comparative perspectives.

 Samuel is an assistant professor at the ENSAE.
 He studies audiences, cultural participation, and cultural inequalities using surveys, digital data, and large corpora.

 Annina is a PhD candidate in sociology at CREST and Sciences Po Médialab.
 She researches practices in political communication among parliamentarians and journalists, with a particular interest in social media dynamics.

 Arnault is a PhD candidate in Economics at CREST.
 His research makes use of Natural Language Processing methods to study how men and women are portrayed in popular music.
 He is also very much interested in political economy.